MayFu2025/unit2_project/README.md

 ## TOK Connection
 _To what extent does ```the use of data science``` in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the ```reliability, interpretation, and ethical implications``` of data-driven approaches in addressing climate change_

-1. How does our use of technology shape our understanding of the environment
+1. How does our use of technology shape our understanding of the environment?

+_Technologies show ._

 2. What responsibilities do we have as technologists when it comes to handling personal data related to our living spaces?

+_Technologies show ._

 3. What cultural and contextual factors might impact our interpretation of the results, especially when comparing our local readings with those from the campus?

+_Technologies show ._

 # Criteria B: Design